saguilarDevel/schc-sigfox/docs/Tutorial-2-cloud-function-setup.md

-# Create Callback Function in Google Cloud
+# Create Callback Function in Google Cloud (Tutorial 2)

-The objetive of this tutorial is to configure a Google Cloud account to use the Google Cloud Function (GCF) as an end point to the Sigfox Cloud.
+The objetive of this tutorial is to configure a Google Cloud account to use the Google Cloud Function (GCF) to be use as an end point in the Sigfox Cloud.

 ## Create a Google Cloud account